nextgenusfs/funannotate/README.md

 #### Quickstart:

-COMING SOON: the pipeline can be installed with conda (via bioconda):
+The pipeline can be installed with conda (via bioconda):
 ```
 #add appropriate channels
 conda config --add channels defaults